What Is Radicular Pain?

 A doctor may perform physical exams and tests to check muscle strength and reflexes.
 For example, if a patient experiences pain when moving a certain way, this will help identify the affected nerve root.

-Electromyography: Electromyography measures the body’s muscle response or the electrical activity when nerves are stimulated.4 It is often combined with nerve conduction studies to pinpoint the issue.
+- Electromyography: Electromyography measures the body’s muscle response or electrical activity when nerves are stimulated.
+It’s often combined with nerve conduction studies to pinpoint the issue.10

 Treatment Options for Radicular Pain